ananyaredhu/ananzzz/README.md

 - 👋 Hi, I’m @Ananya
 - 👀 I’m interested in AI and ML
 - 🌱 I’m currently learning python and its librabries
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML projects
 - 📫 How to reach me ananyaredhu02@gmail.com

 <!---